Lexicon

 via Frederick Soddy

-Frederick Soddy's term for the portion of recorded financial claims that exceeds what the physical world can deliver — the structural gap between ledger entries and material reality.
+Soddy's term for the portion of recorded financial claims that exceeds what the physical world can deliver — the gap between ledger entries and material reality.
 Debt grows exponentially under compound interest; physical wealth grows at rates constrained by thermodynamics and resource availability.
-Over time, the two series must diverge, and the divergence accumulates until a clearance event (default, inflation, restructuring, war) reconciles the claims to the capacity.
-Virtual wealth is not fraud but arithmetic: the financial system creates claims on future production faster than the physical economy can honor them, and the periodic destruction of those claims is not a system failure but the system's mechanism for returning to physical reality.
+Over time, the two series must diverge, and the divergence accumulates until a clearance event (default, inflation, restructuring, war) reconciles claims to capacity.
+Virtual wealth is not fraud but arithmetic: the financial system creates claims on future production faster than the physical economy can honor them, and the periodic destruction of those claims is the system's mechanism for returning to physical reality.

 Vocabulary Operator (A11)